PeterConstable/PythonTutorial/8_List_Tuple_Range.md

 <class 'int'>
 ```

-If you need something to be interpreted as a singleton tuple, then you need to add a comma after:
+If you need something to be interpreted as a tuple with one element, then you need to add a comma after:

 ```foo
 >>> x = 5,